Plan Your Visit To The Florence Duomo

 Next, the walkway took us inside the dome’s trusses.
 This thin area between the inside of the dome and the outside of the dome gave insight into the complexity of the dome’s architecture.
 Originally, the church was built only with a hole where the dome would be because the technology of the time was not advanced enough to build a dome of that size.
 This almost unbelievable feat of faith paid off, when Brunelleschi designed and built the dome in the early 15th Century.

 The four-hundred-and-sixty-third step landed us on the tippity-top, where we beheld a panoramic view of Florence.
-It was a clear day and I could see everything from the Arno River to the surrounding foothills.
+It was a clear day and I could see everything from the Arno River to the surrounding Tuscan foothills.
 Fiesole’s Monastery of San Francesco gleamed in the distance, and I felt I understood the area in a whole new way.
 Even today, Brunelleschi’s dome is the tallest building in Florence.

-Written by and photos by Mattie Bamman for EuropeUpClose.com
+Climb the Florence Duomo was written by and photos by Mattie Bamman for EuropeUpClose.com